18 October, 2021

 R. Linda:

-Every year the entire family would travel to Salem, Massachusetts for the annual Halloween festivities (which be all of October by the by).
-But Halloween be the BIG day and the costumes are incredible.
-As in years past, I posted a lot of them on the blog if you care to go back in time and take another peek.
+Every year, the entire family travels to Salem, Massachusetts, for the annual Halloween festivities (all of October).
+But Halloween is the BIG day, and the costumes are incredible.
+As in years past, I posted many of them on the blog, if you care to go back in time and take another peek.

 Everything is open in Salem on Halloween.
-A few of our favourite stops were the Depot Shop, The Witch Museum, Crow Haven, The House of Seven Gables, The Pirate Museum, and then there are the myriad of small shops on the wharf, one of which features an assortment of old fashion candy that has been in Salem from the very earliest of time.
-Places we like to eat are the Pigs Eye, Victoria Station and Murphy's.
-The Hawthorne Hotel we have on occasion eaten at, but the fare at the Pigs Eye and Victoria Station was more to the kiddo's tastes.
+A few of our favourite stops were the Depot Shop, the Witch Museum, Crow Haven, the House of Seven Gables, and the Pirate Museum.
+Then there are the myriad small shops on the wharf, one of which features an assortment of old-fashioned candy from the very earliest of time in Salem.
+We like to eat at the Pig's Eye, Victoria Station and Murphy's.
+We have occasionally eaten at the Hawthorne Hotel, but the fare at the Pig's Eye and Victoria Station was more to the kiddo's tastes.

-Being a seaport town where the likes of Nathaniel Hawthorne used to live (at the House of Seven Gables), and the Peabody Sisters of Salem (can't forget them), there are plenty of sea captain's homes to see.
-Down on the wharf, you can go through a few of them and there is an old ship one can also view on the dock.
+Being a seaport town where Nathaniel Hawthorne used to live (at the House of Seven Gables), and the Peabody Sisters of Salem (can't forget them), there are plenty of sea captains' homes to see.
+Down on the wharf, you can go through a few of them, and there is an old ship that one can also view on the dock.

 The Friendship of Salem

-The fact this was a seafaring town in the day brings out quite a few pirates.
+The fact that this was a seafaring town in the day brings out quite a few pirates.

 Here is a couple enjoying the parade of people moving by